pdstevenson/pdstevenson.github.io/_publications/publications.md

 **133.** "*Variance minimisation on a quantum computer for nuclear structure*", Isaac Hobday, Paul Stevenson, and James Benstead, submitted to Nuclear Data 2022 Conference Proceedings, [arxiv: 2209.07820](http://arxiv.org/abs/2209.07820) ✅

-**132.** "*Mean-field Simulations of Es-254 + Ca-48 Heavy-Ion Reactions*", Paul D Stevenson, submitted to Frontiers in Physics
+**132.** "*Mean-field Simulations of Es-254 + Ca-48 Heavy-Ion Reactions*", Paul D Stevenson, accepted for publication in Frontiers in Physics

 **131.** "*Isoscalar Monopole Strength in <sup>100</sup>Mo:  An Indicator of Static Triaxial Deformation in the Ground State*", Yue Shi (石跃) and P. D. Stevenson, submitted to Chinese Physics C